ludwig-ai/ludwig-docs/docs/api/visualization.md

 )
 ```

-Produces a parallel coordinate plot about hyperparameter optimization
+Produces a parallel coordinate plot about hyperparameter optimization creating one HTML file and optionally
-creating one HTML file and optionally a CSV file to be read by hiplot
+a CSV file to be read by hiplot.

 __Inputs__

 - __hyperopt_stats_path__ (str): path to the hyperopt results JSON file.
 - __output_directory__ (str, default: `None`): directory where to save
   plots.
 If not specified, plots will be displayed in a window.

 __Return__

 - __return__ (None):